Detached Error Feedback for Distributed SGD with Random Sparsification: Related Works

+\textbf{Compression.} Gradient compression includes quantization \cite{bernstein2018signsgd,bernstein2018signsgd2,wen2017terngrad,alistarh2017qsgd}, which reduces the 32-bit gradient component to as low as 1 bit (compression ratio $\leq 32$), and sparsification \cite{aji2017sparse,alistarh2018convergence,strom2015scalable}, which reduces the number of gradient components for communication.
+Let the compression function be $\mathcal{C}$, then the workers will communicate $\mathcal{C}(g_{k,t})$ instead of $g_{k,t}$.
+In general, sparsification achieves flexible and higher compression ratio than quantization.
+Besides Top-$\mathcal{K}$, random-$\mathcal{K}$ \cite{elibol2019variance,stich2018sparsified} randomly selects $\mathcal{K}$ gradient components as the sparsified gradient. \citet{dutta2020discrepancy} selects gradient components larger than a threshold and is a variable-dimension compressor. \citet{wangni2018gradient,song2021communication} propose to select each gradient component with a probability to keep the sparsified gradient unbiased.
+In this work, we consider RBGS \cite{vogels2019powersgd,xie2020cser}, which is most easy to implement, highly computation-efficient, but challenging to retain the model performance.
+Moreover, it is ring-allreduce compatible for SOTA GPU communication backend library (e.g., NCCL), i.e.,

+\textbf{Error Feedback.} Error feedback (EF) \cite{karimireddy2019error,tang2019doublesqueeze} method maintains local compression error $e_{k,t}$ at worker $k$, adds it to the current gradient before compression, and communicates to average $\mathcal{C}(\eta g_{k,t}+e_{k,t})$.
+The error is updated via

+\citet{zheng2019communication} extends EF to momentum SGD \cite{polyak1964some}.
+EF works well for Top-$\mathcal{K}$ sparsifier but poorly for RBGS. \citet{xie2020cser} proposes PSync to immediately apply local error to each worker's model for RBGS.
+However, we will show that PSync works better for Wide ResNet \cite{zagoruyko2016wide} but has scalability issue for other common model architectures.
+SAEF \cite{xu2021step} proposes to apply the local error before computing gradient in the next iteration to accelerate the generalization during training.
+Other EF variants includes EF21 \cite{richtarik2021ef21,fatkhullin2021ef21} which compresses the gradient difference \cite{mishchenko2019distributed} but is evaluated only on logistic regression problems, acceleration for EF \cite{qian2021error,li2020acceleration}, EF for variance reduction \cite{tang2021errorcompensatedx}, etc.

-\paragraph{Generalization} The theoretical analysis of the generalization of RSGD incorporates the uniform stability approach.
-Uniform stability was first proposed in \cite{bousquet2002stability}, focusing on the inherent stability property of the learning algorithm. \cite{bousquet2002stability} analyzed bagging methods.
-It was later utilized to analyze the generalization property of SGD~\cite{hardt2015train} and its momentum variants~\cite{yan2018unified}. \cite{kuzborskij2017data} established a data-dependent notion of the stability to stress the distribution-dependent risk of the initialization point and make the generalization bounds more optimistic.
+\textbf{Generalization Analysis.} The generalization analysis of this work incorporates the uniform stability \cite{bousquet2002stability,hardt2016train} approach, focusing on the inherent stability property of the learning algorithm. \citet{bousquet2002stability} analyzes bagging methods.
+It is later used to analyze the generalization property of SGD \cite{hardt2016train} and its momentum variants \cite{10.5555/3304889.3305071}. \citet{kuzborskij2018data} establishes a data-dependent notion of the stability to stress the distribution-dependent risk of the initialization point and make the generalization bounds more optimistic. \citet{zhou2021towards} analyzes the generalization of the Lookahead optimizer \cite{zhang2019lookahead} with uniform stability.